jackdalton/puller/README.md

 # puller

-puller is a tiny C program to pull changes from several git repositories at one time.
+puller is a tiny C program to pull changes from several Git repositories at one time.

 To compile puller, clone this repository, and run `make`. puller's executable will be compiled to the repository's root directory.
 It is recommended to add puller to your PATH variable.